epfl-lara/stainless/core/src/sphinx/purescala.rst

 Much like classes can have field members and method members, they can also define type members.
-Much like other members, those can also be declared abstract within an abstract class and overriden in implementations:
+Much like other members, those can also be declared abstract within an abstract class and overridden in implementations:

 .. code-block:: scala